ericandrewlewis/WP_Query_Multisite/README.md

-WP_Query_Multisite is a subclass of WP_Query, WordPress' post querying class.
+`WP_Query_Multisite` is a subclass of `WP_Query`, WordPress' post querying class.
 The class does everything behind the scenes, so the only change you make to query multisite is the in the class declaration expression.

 Example usage: